 Split-term: Combination of all possible terms (6 month through 10 years)

 Self-directed RRSP: A specialty mortgage rate — term optional — within CMHC guidelines.
 Invest your own RRSP funds into all or part of your home mortgage.

 It all depends on what you want.
-We will assess your personal situation and needs to find the best mortgage for you at the best rate.
+I will assess your personal situation and needs to find the best mortgage for you at the best rate.

 Short-term risk and variable

 If rates are low and stable, and/ or you are prepared to take a risk, you can generally pay a lower rate with a short-term mortgage.
 You simply roll over your term every 6 months, or float your rate against prime, with the option of locking in to a longer term at a later date.
 This is not for everyone, however, as sudden upward rate movements can have a significant impact on your payments.
 You may want to discuss this with me.